-Making it easier for folks to play hooky, REI announced that it will close all of its 143 retail locations on Black Friday (November 27) to encourage people to #OptOutside and reconnect with nature, family, and friends over the holiday weekend.
+Making it easier for folks to play hooky, REI announced that it will close all of its 151 retail locations in 36 states on Black Friday for the third year in a row to encourage people to #OptOutside and reconnect with nature, family, and friends over the holiday weekend.

 “For 76 years, our co-op has been dedicated to one thing and one thing only: a life outdoors.
 We believe that being outside makes our lives better.”